Fresh. Crunchy. Savory and satisfying. On the table, 30 minutes or less! Spicy Tuna Gimbap — the humble pantry meal that

 - 3 Tbsp Mayonnaise (I use Kewpie Mayonnaise)

 - *1-2 Tbsp sriracha (if you don't have access to spicy tuna, depending on spice preference)

 - Cook + season rice.
 In a rice cooker, cook short grain rice according to package directions.
 When the rice is fully cooked, transfer to a large bowl.
-Season with sesame oil and soy sauce and mix well.
+Season with soy sauce and mix well.
 Cool slightly.

 - While the rice cooks, prep the rest of the ingredients.
 Add drained, canned spicy tuna to a medium bowl.
 Add mayo and mix until well combined with a fork.
 Roughly divide the tuna mixture into 4 equal portions.
 Julienne cucumber into thin strips, the same length as the short side of the seaweed sheets.
 Roughly divide cucumber into 4 equal portions.

 - Take one seaweed sheet, flat side down.
 Add 1 cup of (warm) rice and spread evenly to the edges, making sure to leave a 2-inch border at the top.